kdorff/kindle-cal/README.md

 <img src="screenshot.png" alt="kindle-cal" width="50%">

-On the Kindle side, I'm also using a modified version of https://github.com/kdorff/kindle-dash.
+On the Kindle side, I'm using a modified version of https://github.com/kdorff/kindle-dash.
 I will be updating my fork with my changes (notably remoing the `xh` binary that was failing on my Kindle).